geronimodennis/json2suiteSQL/README.md

 # jason2suiteSQL
-create an sql/SuiteQL string from jason Object
+create an sql/SuiteQL string from json Object